tmet80/ELK-Project/README.md

 These Beats allow us to collect the following information from each machine:
 - _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
 E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
+Filebeat collects system log data and Metricbeat collects performance data such as CPU, Disk, and Memory usage.
+Winlogbeats reads from event logs using Windows API's, filters events based on user configured criteria, ans sends the event data to Elasticsearch of Logstash.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: